Preparing for your Arrival in Cambridge

 There is very limited College accommodation for couples.
 We recommend that you seek double accommodation on the private market as it is unlikely that we are able to offer such accommodation to new students.

-Further information on life in the Graduate residences is given in Accommodation section of the College's website and in the Accommodation handbook, however a few of the most important things to note prior to moving in are given below:
+Further information on life in the Postgraduate residences is given in Accommodation section of the College's website and in the Accommodation handbook, however a few of the most important things to note prior to moving in are given below:

 No pets are allowed in College accommodation.